gvwilson/thirdbit/src/fiction/bear/index.md

-If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that briefly flitted across Consul Yisu's face when Captain Jinpa said she had decided to retire.
-As it was, she was too angry to notice anything, not even the way Manpa and Jinpa had slipped into the room to stand casually by the door, very definitely *not* ready to draw their swords at the first hint of trouble.
+If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that briefly flitted across Consul Yisu's face when Captain Jigme said she had decided to retire.
+As it was, she was too angry to notice anything, not even the way Manpa and Rinpa had slipped into the room to stand casually by the door, very definitely *not* ready to draw their swords at the first hint of trouble.